As a kid, I read a lot. Anything from fantasy to westerns to science fiction. I started making up my own stories and wrote my first short story at 12.

 Somehow, and maybe by accident, I ended up in law school and became a lawyer.
 I did that for almost a decade.

 These days I find myself in New Zealand with a wife and three kids and a dog named Stella, but I’m back to writing stories.
-I mostly write tales of dark fantasy and the supernatural, which is maybe not such a far cry from my lawyering days.
+I’ve since been nominated twice for New Zealand’s Sir Julius Vogel Award for speculative fiction and shortlisted during 2017 for my story “Babylon’s Song” featured in the anthology, Interspecies.
+I mostly write tales of dark fantasy and the supernatural and a bit of science fiction, which is maybe not such a far cry from my lawyering days.
 Sometimes I write other things.

 Welcome to my online home.
 Stay as long as you want.